wjenh/pidp1-mods/Docs/UsingM1pp.md

 The features are:

 - A hexadecimal number of the form *0xn*, the standard C/C++ representation, can be used anywhere a number can be used.
 It will be converted to either an octal or decimal number, depending upon the current radix that is set.

+- A decimal number of the form *0dn*, like the hexadecimal representation, can be used anywhere a number can be used.
+It will be converted to either an octal or decimal number, depending upon the current radix that is set.